 Nageswara, Chakrapani, Kasi Viswanatha, SOmeswara, Somanatha, Gautameswara and the Vedaranya Perumal temples.

 An outstanding example of the Chola legacy, this city reached its pinnacle in the latter half of the Chola reign between the 10th and the 14th century as a center of learning and culture.
 The rice bowl of Tamilnadu, Thanjavur is known for its exquisite handicraft, especially the hand -drawn Thanjavur paintings and south Indian musical instruments that are still made by the worksmiths here.
 This city lives in its architectural wonders and timeless temples.
 Please visit the templs in and around Thanjavur.

-A temple that's world famous for its architectural feat - the Vimana here soars high and still does not cast a shadow of its upper half.
-The Brahadeeswara Temple is a Shaivite destination and house a gigantic Lingam in its sanctum sanctorum and the second largest Nandi Bull at the entrance
+A temple that's world-famous for its architectural feat - the Vimana here soars high and still does not cast a shadow of its upper half.
+The Brahadeeswara Temple is a Shaivite destination and houses a gigantic Lingam in its sanctum sanctorum and the second-largest Nandi Bull at the entrance

 'Endharo mahanubhavo' echoes in every corner of this musical town where Saint Thyagaraja - the soul of Carnatic school attained moksha.
 Come January, classical sings flock this city to sing paeans and odes to this great artist.